 It is needless to remark that we will not agree with Gill at every point, but that does not detract in the least from the immense value of this commentary.
 Evangelicals of former generations, especially Baptists in England and America, deeply prized Gill’s commentaries.
 Those of our generation would do well to prize them again.

 As in our previous commentary on Romans, Gill’s references to the Apocrypha have been cited in full.
 This, along with another valuable suggestion – to include Gill’s numerous references to his notes in the earlier Gospels and elsewhere as endnotes, have greatly aided in making this present commentary a self-contained work.
 We trust that under God’s blessing, this new edition of John Gill’s Exposition of the Gospel According to John will prove to be, as it was to our forefathers in the faith, a wellspring of truth to all those actively engaged in the spread of the gospel.

-The fourth volume in the Newport Commentary Series.
-Newly typeset in easy-to-read print.
-Includes a 13-page historical essay, “Friends of this Valuable Author: Recovering the truth of how the founders of the General Missionary (or Triennial) Convention of Regular Baptists in America viewed the beginnings of the modern missionary movement and the theology of John Gill.”
+Typeset in easy-to-read print.
+This second revised edition includes a 16-page historical essay, “Friends of this Valuable Author: Recovering the truth of how the founders of the General Missionary (or Triennial) Convention of Regular Baptists in America viewed the beginnings of the modern missionary movement and the theology of John Gill.”
 742 pages.
 Portrait.